Explore

 Distance from Perth: 272km, 3hr 10 min

-Cost per night: from $41
+Cost per night: from $45

-Amenities: showers, composting toilets, outdoor kitchen, fridges, bbq, communal campfire, potable water, pet-friendly (on leash), playground
+Amenities: showers, composting toilets, outdoor kitchen, fridges, BBQ, communal campfire, potable water, pet-friendly (on leash), playground

 Distance from Perth: 81km, 72min

-Cost per night: from $17
+Cost per night: from $23

 Amenities: campfire, pet-friendly (on-leash)

-This secluded hobby farm ensconced in native woodland is found to the east of Mandurah, but still close enough to the coast to enjoy epic sunset views over the Indian Ocean.
-Like the Winnie the Pooh forest of a similar name, it’s set on 100-acres (40 hectares), and is home to friendly creatures, from roaming kangaroos and echidnas, to fenced sheep that kids can feed.
-RVs and caravans are welcome.
+This secluded hobby farm, ensconced in native woodland, lies to the east of Mandurah.
+Though inland, it’s still close enough to the coast to enjoy those famed WA sunset views over the Indian Ocean.
+Deriving its name from the fact it’s set on 100 acres (40 hectares), the farm is home to all kinds of creatures, from roaming wild kangaroos and echidnas to domesticated sheep that kids can feed.

 Distance from Perth: 84km, 65min

-Cost per night: from $48
+Cost per night: from $49

 Distance from Perth: 87km, 1.5hrs